Skip to main content

 bash

 Then restart OpenClaw.
-If the conflict is persistent (another service legitimately uses that port), configure OpenClaw to use a different port through the GATEWAY_PORT environment variable.
+If the conflict is persistent because another service legitimately uses that port, configure OpenClaw to use the alternate port mechanism documented for your installed version.

 Error: "429 Too Many Requests" — Your LLM provider is rate-limiting your API calls.
 This typically happens during initial testing when you send many messages in quick succession.
 Wait a few minutes and retry.
 For persistent rate limit issues, see how to resolve rate limit errors in OpenClaw.